 Pattern matching is one of the key techniques provided in F# for decomposing abstract syntax trees and other abstract representations of languages.
-So far in this book all the examples of pattern matching have been directly over the "core representations" of data structures, for example, directly matching on the structure of lists, options, records, and discriminated unions.
-However, pattern matching in F# is also extensible; that is, you can define new ways of matching over existing types.
+So far in this book, all the examples of pattern matching have been directly over the core representations of data structures: for example, directly matching on the structure of lists, options, records, and discriminated unions.
+But pattern matching in F# is also extensible-that is, you can define new ways of matching over existing types.
 You do this through a mechanism called active patterns.

-We'll cover only the basics of active patterns in this book.
-However, they can be indispensable, since they can let you continue to use pattern matching with your types even after you hide their representations.
+This book covers only the basics of active patterns.
+However, they can be indispensable, because they can let you continue to use pattern matching with your types even after you hide their representations.
 Active patterns also let you use pattern matching with .NET object types.
-In the following section, we cover active patterns and how they work.
+The following section covers active patterns and how they work.